1 Day Hyderabad to Srisailam Road Trip

 My First solo Hyderabad To Pune Road Trip

 You can extend the road trip to Pachgani and Mahabaleshwar as well.
 It would be a 100 km detour if you drive to Pune first.
-Else you can take a detour from Indapur and directly touch the Pune – Kolhapur highway before the Mahabaleshwar exit.
+Otherwise, you can take a detour from Indapur and directly touch the Pune – Kolhapur highway before the Mahabaleshwar exit.

 The entire drive is amazing and you can read more about it in my Hyderabad to Pune road trip blog post.